apache/cordova-docs/www/docs/en/6.0.0/guide/platforms/ios/index.md

 App Store.
 The device must have at least iOS 6.x installed, the minimum iOS version supported as of Cordova 3.0.
 Supporting devices include all iPad® models, iPhone® 3GS and above, and iPod® Touch 3rd Generation or later.
-To install apps onto a device, you must also be a member of Apple's
+Earlier, to install apps onto a device, you had to be a member of Apple's
 [iOS Developer Program](https://developer.apple.com/programs/ios/),
 which costs $99 per year.
+In the The Apple Worldwide Developers Conference (WWDC) 2015, Apple announced that with Xcode 7, everyone would be able to install any apps they develop on their devices without an Apple Developer Program Certificate.

 This guide shows how to deploy apps to the iOS emulator, for which you don't need to register with the developer program.